ullas30101996/ullas30101996.github.io/index.md

 **University of Birmingham, UK**
 *May 2022 – Present*

-- Delivered tutorials and laboratory sessions in Electrical Engineering, IoT, and engineering mathematics.
+- Delivered tutorials and laboratory sessions in Electrical Engineering, IoT, and engineering mathematics
-- Mentored undergraduate and postgraduate students.
+- Mentored undergraduate and postgraduate students
-- Recognised with the HEFi Teaching Impact Award.
+- Recognised with the HEFi Teaching Impact Award

 ---